When it comes to taking out a new mortgage, or remortgaging an existing property, it can be hard to know how to get the best deal.

 Almost all mortgage brokers get paid a commission from the lender they recommend to you, the details of which have to be clearly detailed to you with any recommendation they provide as part of a Key Facts Document.
 Perhaps counter-intuitively, these charges do not usually increase the ‘cost’ of the mortgage deal you are offered.

-Some brokers charge an additional fee for their advice and this can be charged in one of several different ways.
-For example, they may charge you a fixed fee of £495, or they might charge you by the hour.
+Most brokers, but not all, charge an additional fee for their advice and this can be charged in one of several different ways.
+For example, they may charge you a fixed fee, or they might charge you by the hour.
 Alternatively, they might charge you a percentage of the amount you are borrowing.
 For example, if they charge 1% of your mortgage amount, and you want to borrow £150,000, you would have to pay them £1,500.

 Check exactly what sort of service you’ll receive from any broker you’re considering using.
 This includes finding out whether they offer access to the whole of the market, or whether they only look at deals from a limited number of lenders.

 Most brokers will appoint a dedicated case manager who will support you throughout the application process.
 They will be able to tell you exactly what information you’ll need to provide your lender with and can chase them on your behalf if there are any unexpected delays.
 You can often track the progress of your application online.

 3) What are their reviews like?